 Ask anyone with insomnia and they’ll tell you that getting enough shut-eye is vital to our health and happiness.
 We can’t sleep for a couple of hours a night, or experience severely disturbed sleep, over the long-term and expect to fill the shortfall by meditating every day – sleep is simply too important.

-This being said, meditation can improve sleep quality if we are having trouble and (if the experiences of many meditators are to go by) can even cure insomnia entirely.
+This being said, meditation and sleep are mutually beneficial.
+Meditation can improve sleep quality if we are having trouble and (if the experiences of many meditators are to go by) can even cure insomnia entirely.
 There is also scientific research showing that long-term meditators actually need less sleep as their practice develops, although more research needs to be conducted into this area.

 Meditation also helps us to boost our energy levels should we find our sleep quality has been compromised (something that also helps those who sleep too much due stubborn fatigue) and can help us find rest we otherwise may have missed.